NOAA-OWP/lstm/README.md

 # Basic Model Interface (BMI) for streamflow prediction using Long Short-Term Memory (LSTM) networks
 This Long Short-Term Memory (LSTM) network was developed for use in the [Next Generation National Water Model (Nextgen)](https://github.com/NOAA-OWP/ngen).
 LSTMs are able to provide relatively accurate streamflow predictions when compared to other model types.
-This module is available through a [Basic Model Interface (BMI)](https://bmi.readthedocs.io/en/latest/) interface that is built directly into the deep learning model class.
-That means this LSTM is inherently BMI enabled.
+This module is available through a [Basic Model Interface (BMI)](https://bmi.readthedocs.io/en/latest/).

 # Adaption from NeuralHydrology
 This module is dependent on a trained deep learning model.
 The forward pass of this LSTM model (`nextgen_cuda_lstm.py`) is based on that of CudaLSTM in NeuralHydrology, but in principle can be used with any LSTM, so long as the `bmi_lstm.py` loads it in.